RBS reviews future of executives as Libor deal nears -source

 Hourican and Nielsen were not available for comment.
 RBS declined comment.

-RBS is expected to face fines greater than the $450 million (279 million pounds) paid by rival Barclays (BARC.L) over rigging of Libor and other benchmark interest rates used to price trillions of dollars of financial instruments.
+RBS is expected to face fines greater than the $450 million paid by rival Barclays over rigging of Libor and other benchmark interest rates used to price trillions of dollars of financial instruments.

 Britain's financial regulator, the Financial Services Authority, is keen that more individuals are seen to be held accountable for RBS's role in the affair than the handful of relatively junior traders who have so far been dismissed, the source said.